 I have examined the registers, records, books, form, returns and disclosures received from the Directors of SNL Bearings Limited, (CIN L99999MH1979PLC134191), having Registered Office at Dhannur, 15, Sir P.M.
 Road, Fort, Mumbai - 400 001 (the Company), produced before me by the Company for the purpose of issuing this Certificate in pursuance to Regulation 34(3) read with Schedule V Para-C Subclause 10(i) of the Securities Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.
-I have conducted online verification and examination of records as facilitated by the Company due to COVID-19 and subsequent lockdown situation for the purpose of issuing this Report.

-In my opinion and to the best of my information and according to the verification (including Director Identification Number (DIN) status on MCA website) as considered necessary and explanation furnished to me by the Company and its officers, I hereby certify that none of the Directors on the Board of the Company as stated below for the financial year ended on 31st March, 2022 has been debarred or disqualified from being appointed or continuing as Directors of the companies by the Securities and Exchange Board of India and/ or Ministry of Corporate Affairs:
+In my opinion and to the best of my information and according to the verification (including Director Identification Number (DIN) status at the portal www.mca.gov.in) as considered necessary and explanation furnished to me by the Company and its officers, I hereby certify that none of the Directors on the Board of the Company as stated below for the financial year ended on 31st March, 2023 has been debarred or disqualified from being appointed or continuing as Directors of the companies by the Securities and Exchange Board of India and/ or Ministry of Corporate Affairs:

-Sr. No. Name of the Director / DIN Designation Date of Appointment in the Company 1) Harshbeena Sahney Zaveri (DIN: 00003948) Non Executive, Non-Independent Director 31/07/2000 2) Satish Chellaram Rangani (DIN: 00209069) Non Executive, Non-Independent Director 31/07/2000 3) Vivek Sahai (DIN: 01717502) Non Executive, Independent Director 08/11/2017 4) Arvinder Singh Gurmukh Singh Kohli (DIN: 08135020) Non Executive, Non-Independent Director 17/05/2018 5) Claude Alex D'Gama Rose (DIN: 01494440) Non Executive, Independent Director 17/05/2018 6) Kaiyomarz Minoo Marfatia (DIN: 3449627) Non Executive, Independent Director 31/05/2021
+Sr. No. Name of the Director / DIN Designation Date of Appointment in the Company 1) Harshbeena Sahney Zaveri (DIN: 00003948) Non Executive, Non-Independent Director 31/07/2000 2) Satish Chellaram Rangani (DIN: 00209069) Non Executive, Non-Independent Director 31/07/2000 3) Arvinder Singh Gurmukh Singh Kohli (DIN: 08135020) Non Executive, Non-Independent Director 17/05/2018 4) Claude Alex D'Gama Rose (DIN: 01494440) Non Executive, Independent Director 17/05/2018 5) Kaiyomarz Minoo Marfatia (DIN: 03449627) Non Executive, Independent Director 31/05/2021 6) Reshmi Panicker (DIN: 05178086) Non Executive, Independent Director 09/02/2023

 Note: Ensuring the eligibility for appointment/ continuing as Director on the Board is the responsibility of the management of the Company.
 My responsibility is to express an opinion based on verification of documents / information available to me.
-This certificate is neither an assurance as to the future viability of the Company nor of the efficiency or effectiveness with which the management has conducted the affairs of the Company
+This certificate is neither an assurance as to the future viability of the Company nor of the efficiency or effectiveness with which the management has conducted the affairs of the Company.

-(UPENDRA C. SHUKLA) Company SECRETARY FCS: 2727/CP No: 1654
+UDIN:F002727E000423994 Peer Review Certificate No. 1882/2022 (UPENDRA C. SHUKLA) COMPANY SECRETARY FCS: 2727/CP No: 1654